 A vintage, restored car from the Seaboard Coast Line Railroad houses the Underground Railroad Museum. photograph by Little Washington, NC

-Raise a glass and sample local cuisine: After a day a long day of exploring, head to the rooftop lounge at The Mulberry House Brewery for a delicious dinner and a nightcap.
-Beedle designed the concept — the newest addition to downtown (it opens this spring) — to serve as a gathering spot.
-“I wanted to bring a sense of community to Washington’s Main Street,” he says.
+Raise a glass and sample local cuisine: After a long day of exploring, head to The Mulberry House for a delicious dinner and a nightcap.

-You’ll find local, seasonal beers and farm-to-table food — plus a full menu of nonalcoholic “cocktails,” a kid-friendly menu, and a selection of board games.
-Which means everyone in the family can relax.
-The Mulberry House is also home to a coffee shop, which makes it the perfect place to start or end your day.
+You’ll find local, seasonal beers and farm-to-table food — plus a full menu of nonalcoholic “cocktails,” a kid-friendly menu, and a chess set or two if you’d like to play a match.
+The Mulberry House is also home to a coffee shop and rooftop lounge that is open in the warmer months, which makes it the perfect place to start or end your day.
+Their hours change seasonally, so be sure to check here for current opening times.

 Cozy up for the night: When you’re ready to unwind, rest your head at The Elmwood 1820 Bed & Breakfast Inn.
 An 1820s mansion that served as a Union Army headquarters and hospital during the Civil War, today it offers modern luxury perfect for those seeking respite.
 Curl up in a cozy robe before falling into a canopy-covered bed.
 In the morning, no matter how badly you want to get out onto the sprawling front porch with a cup of coffee, don’t miss the delicious homemade biscuits and gourmet multicourse breakfast.